-We conducted our experiments on the standard English Penn Treebank benchmark [22].
+We conducted our experiments on the standard English Penn Treebank benchmark (Marcus et al., 1993).
 Sections 02-21 were used for training, section 22 for validation, and section 23 for testing.
 Standard preprocessing as described in Section 2 was performed.
 In addition, the training set trees were transformed such that two nodes spanning the same words were concatenated as described in Section 2.2.
-We report results on the test set in terms of recall (R), precision (P) and $F_1$ score.
-Scores were obtained using the EVALB implementation.
+We report results on the test set in terms of recall (R), precision (P) and F_1 score.
+Scores were obtained using the EVALB implementation9.